AliouYgopro/Discord-bot/README.md

-# Ash Blossom Bot 🪷
+# YGO Discord Bot

-**A small project for a friend.
+**A small project for any one.
 Thanks to those who helped develop it.
 The project cannot be used on multiple servers simultaneously The project was built to be used on one Discord server only.
 Thanks.**

 - **install Librarys**
 ```